abirftw/Tetris/README.md

-highscore class reads the highscores in the "Scores.txt" file along with the names in "ScoreNames.txt" file and displays it on the highscore screen anewgame class processes all the game related functions and also calculates the current score and compares with the previous high scores gameover class allows the player to input their name and store their high score newplayer class allows the two player to simultaneosly play
+highscore class reads the highscores in the "Scores.txt" file along with the names in "ScoreNames.txt" file and displays it on the highscore screen anewgame class processes all the game related functions and also calculates the current score and compares with the previous high scores gameover class allows the player to input their name and store their high score newplayer class allows two player to play the game simultaneosly